tailscale/go-cache-plugin/README.md

    This is the default mode of operation, and requires no additional setup.

-2. **Server mode**: The program runs as a separate process and the Go toolchain communicates with it over a Unix-domain socket.
+2. **Server mode**: The program runs as a separate process and the Go toolchain communicates with it over a local socket.

    This mode requires the server to be started up ahead of time, but makes the configuration for the toolchain simpler.
 This mode also permits running an